xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

     return left
 ```

-> Given dataset of size n, what is the smallest number of samples we need to
+> Given a dataset of size n, what is the smallest number of samples we need to
 > take to be at least c-confident we would have discovered an error if
 > there were x errors present?